 We knew we’d require some flexibility and leeway for errors.
 Being able to adjust and tweak the shape of the path would be basic.

 Errors are inevitable.
 We wanted a tool that was forgiving enough for the user even though it was just an MVP.

 We knew intuitively that this would be something our contributors would need.
 However, it would have extended the build and delayed our time to start the project.
 We ran with the browser zoom and kept our fingers crossed. 🤞

 Thankfully, the outcome was that the annotation tool worked for what we required at the time *collective sigh of relief*.

 However, a few frustrating factors quickly became apparent.
-Feedback for Version 1 poured in from our contributors and the pain points were clear.
+We ran some usability testing with our contributors, and we gathered an enormous amount of feedback for Version 1.
+The pain points were clear.

 The feedback collected highlighted a few issues: